 DR KEITH WHEELER / SCIENCE PHOTO LIBRARY DR KEITH WHEELER / SCIENCE PHOTO LIBRARY

 Fern (Pteridium aquilium) rhizome.
-Polarised light micrograph of a section through a rhizome from a bracken plant.
+Light micrograph of a section through a rhizome from a bracken plant.
 Rhizomes are modified stems of a plant that usually grow underground.
-Shown here are the parenchyma cells (white-blue) of the inner cortex, the endodermis (red) and pericycle (pink).
-At centre is the metaxylem with long thick tracheid vessels (white-yellow) and protoxylem (small vessels, white).
-The xylem is surrounded by the phloem sieve tube cells (yellow).
-Magnification: x13 when printed 10 centimetres wide.
+Shown here are the thick cuticle (red), outer cortex (black-yellow), parenchyma cells (green) of the inner cortex, endodermis (black) and pericycle (yellow).
+At centre is the metaxylem with long thick tracheid vessels (red) and protoxylem (small vessels, red).
+The xylem is surrounded by the phloem sieves tube cells (yellow).
+Magnification: x3 when printed 10 centimetres wide.

 Model release not required.
 Property release not required.